Skip to main content

 Remote Hub Lab Club (RHL Club)

-We are students who are a part of the UW's Remote Hub Lab and are passionate about finding equitable and accessible tools for learners to gain knowledge about Electrical Engineering.
-Our club, The RHL Club, hopes to create workshops, events, and other spaces for students at UW to learn how to use public resources that can help benefit their education and profession in Electrical Engineering topics.
-Students who are interested in participating can contact rhlclub@uw.edu to learn more about upcoming RHL Club events.
+The Remote Hub Lab Club is committed to advancing equitable access to educational technology and accessible tools for learners to gain knowledge about electrical engineering.
+Our club hopes to create workshops, events, and other spaces for students at UW to learn how to use public resources that can benefit their education and profession in electrical engineering topics.
+Our mission is to create an environment where students gain valuable skills, connect with peers, contribute to shaping the future remote education!
+Please come join!

 Join: Year round